 Step 6: Factory warranties

 Some Canadian car companies will not honour warranties on U.S. purchased vehicles, even used ones.
-Notable examples include: Honda, Acura, Chrysler, Dodge, Jeep and Mitsubishi.
+Notable examples include: Honda, Acura, Chrysler, Dodge, Jeep, Subaru and Mitsubishi.
+Nissan voids warranties on cars exported before they are 6 months old.

 Step 7: Vehicle modifications and inspection requirements

-Most ADMISSABLE models do not require any modifications to meet Canadian requirements.
-Avoid any vehicles that require modifications.
-Models with '**' or 'notes' next to their names typically require changing of bumpers or other modifications, which can be very costly.
+models do not require any modifications to meet Canadian requirements, other than daytime running lights in most cases.
+Avoid any vehicles that require other modifications, which can be very costly.

 All U.S. vehicles have speedometers and odometers in miles.
-Most speedometers also have kilometres shown on the inside of the circle.
-Some models allow you to change the display to kilometers where others do not.
+Most speedometers also have kilometres shown on the inside of the circle, but not all.
+Some models allow you to change the display to kilometres where others do not.
 You can change the instrument cluster to the Canadian version, but this tends to be quite costly.
-It may also cause confusion at a later date when you trying to make a warranty claim.
+It may also cause confusion at a later date when you try to make a warranty claim.

 More information can be obtained on the Government website for the Registrar of Imported Vehicles www.RIV.ca

 You must supply a factory recall clearance letter to register your U.S. car in Canada.
-Many car companies are making getting the required factory recall clearance letter very difficult.
-For more information click here.
+Many car companies are making it very difficult to get the required factory recall clearance letter.
+Some also charge $200-$500.
+For more information click here

 To see a complete how-to-import list on the Registrar of Imported Vehicles website click here